chirindaopensource/fused_llm_router/FMEC_concept_paper_final.md

 **1. Estimation cost.** FMEC is expensive to compute.
 The contribution estimator costs $O(nK + n^2 m)$ per the complexity analysis of Eq.
 (32), the bootstrap multiplies the entire pipeline by $B=10{,}000$, and the preference-robustness analysis adds $10{,}000$ further re-solves.
 This revision *adds* cost in two places, and we state it plainly rather than hide it: collecting $R=5$ generations per (model, task) multiplies generation cost roughly fivefold, and the replicated judging on the adjudication subsample adds judge calls.
 The trade is deliberate — that fivefold collection cost is what buys an honest generation-variance estimate (Eq.
 20a) and is paid *once* at collection, after which the nested bootstrap reuses the stored replicates at no extra inference cost.
 For a deployment that will serve a single model on a handful of queries, none of this overhead is recoverable.
 The framework is justified only when the selection is *amortized* — when the chosen ensemble will serve a large query volume, so that a one-time estimation cost is repaid by sustained gains in utility.
 The break-even analysis between estimation cost and downstream benefit is itself a decision the practitioner must perform; FMEC does not assume it away.

 **2. Non-stationarity and model drift.** The contribution, information, and risk estimates are valid only for the *specific model versions* audited.
-Providers update served models, sometimes silently; an update changes a model's error distribution and therefore its covariance with the rest of the pool, invalidating $\\Sigma$ and the selection that depends on it.
+Providers update served models, sometimes silently; an update changes a model's error distribution and therefore its covariance with the rest of the pool, invalidating $\Sigma$ and the selection that depends on it.
 This revision converts drift from a disclaimed hazard into a *monitored, thresholded control*: every call records the served-version string and per-request `system\\\_fingerprint` (Section 9.2), and a fixed canary probe set is re-run on a schedule with a correctness-rate-shift trigger (`DRIFT\\\_MONITOR`, Section 10.1) that *mandates* re-estimation when exceeded.
 This makes drift not merely *detectable* but *actionable* — yet it still cannot make estimates *durable*: monitoring tells you when to re-estimate, it does not remove the need to.
 Periodic re-estimation is mandatory, and the cadence is a function of the volatility of the provider ecosystem, which is presently high.
 This is also the dominant reason Tier-2 (empirical) replication is bounded below Tier-1 (computational) reproduction (Section 13.3): the released tensor is exactly reproducible forever; the models that produced it are not.

 **3. Task-distribution dependence.** Complementarity is not an intrinsic property of a model; it is a property of a model *relative to a task distribution*.
 An ensemble that is optimal on the evaluation corpus may be suboptimal on a deployment whose query distribution differs — a model that contributes unique information on mathematical reasoning may be redundant on code.
 External validity therefore depends on the evaluation corpus being representative of deployment, a condition that must be argued, not assumed, and re-examined when the deployment distribution shifts.

-**4. Utility-weight specification.** The weights $(\\alpha,\\beta,\\gamma,\\delta)$ that define $v(S)$ (Eq.
+**4. Utility-weight specification.** The weights $(\alpha\,\beta\,\gamma\,\delta)$ that define $v(S)$ (Eq.
 3) are exogenous preferences, not estimable quantities, and the selected ensemble depends on them.
 The preference-robustness analysis (Section 11.11) characterizes this dependence and can certify when a recommendation is stable across the simplex, but it cannot substitute for genuine elicitation of a deployment's true trade-offs between quality, cost, latency, and risk.
 Where those preferences are themselves uncertain or contested, the framework's output is correspondingly conditional.

 **5. Adjudication dependence.** Correctness labels and error-category assignments are produced by an automated adjudicator (Appendix C2) with a human-audited subsample.
-Every downstream quantity — $\\widehat{\\mathrm{MEC}}$, $\\mathrm{IG}$, and $\\Sigma$ — inherits the adjudicator's errors and biases.
+Every downstream quantity — $\widehat{\mathrm{MEC}}$, $\mathrm{IG}$, and $\Sigma$ — inherits the adjudicator's errors and biases.
 For verifiable tasks (code with tests, problems with checkable answers), verification-augmented fusion (Section 8.3) grounds the labels in execution and sharply reduces this dependence; for open-ended generation it does not, and the framework's estimates are then only as reliable as the judge.
 This revision strengthens the treatment in two ways.
-First, the adjudication-variance component $\\sigma^2\_{\\mathrm{adj}}$ is now *measured*, not merely acknowledged: the judge is run $R\_J$ times on an adjudication subsample and that variance is propagated through the nested bootstrap (Eq.
+First, the adjudication-variance component $\sigma^2_{\mathrm{adj}}$ is now *measured*, not merely acknowledged: the judge is run $R_J$ times on an adjudication subsample and that variance is propagated through the nested bootstrap (Eq.
 20a), so the judge's non-determinism enters the reported uncertainty rather than hiding inside a single label.
-Second, a pre-registered Cohen's $\\kappa$ floor of $0.70$ (Section 11.13) *gates* the analysis: open-ended tasks whose adjudicator–human agreement falls below it are excluded or the analysis declared inconclusive for them.
+Second, a pre-registered Cohen's $\kappa$ floor of $0.70$ (Section 11.13) *gates* the analysis: open-ended tasks whose adjudicator–human agreement falls below it are excluded or the analysis declared inconclusive for them.
 Reporting and propagating inter-rater agreement bounds and quantifies this exposure; for genuinely open-ended generation it does not eliminate it, and that residual is the honest limit of the approach where execution cannot ground the label.

 A sixth concern, **benchmark contamination** (Section 13.2), cuts across limitations 3 and 5: if evaluation items leaked into a candidate's training data, both its measured competence and its measured complementarity are corrupted.
 Contamination auditing for the specific versions in use is a precondition for valid inference, not an optional robustness check.